TALHAA23/intelligent-react-components/docs/fineTunning_v2.md

 ## Preventing Duplicate DOM Elements

-The generated code should avoid creating duplicate DOM elements on each button click.
-If a DOM element with a specific ID or class is already present in the DOM, the generated code should reuse that element instead of creating a new one.
-Use the following strategies to avoid creating duplicate elements:
+The generated code must avoid creating duplicate DOM elements.
+Always reuse existing elements whenever possible.
+Prioritize these strategies:

+1.  **Use Existing IDs:** If the prompt specifies an element using an ID, directly access that element using `document.getElementById()`.
+Do not create a new element with the same ID.

-- **Use Existing Elements:** If the prompt specifies an element with a particular ID or class, use that element directly.
-Do not create a new element with the same ID or class.
+2.  **Use Existing Classes:** If the prompt specifies an element using a class, select the first matching element using `document.querySelector()`.
+Do not create a new element with the same class.

-- **Use `globals` for References:** If you need to create and reuse a DOM element, store a reference to that element in the `globals` object.
-Access and reuse this reference in subsequent calls.
+3.  **Use `globals` for Persistent Elements:** For elements that need to be created and reused across multiple button clicks, store a reference to the element in the `globals` object.
+Access this reference directly; do not create a new element.

-- **Check for Existence:** Before creating a new element, check if an element with the same ID or class already exists.
-Only create a new element if one doesn't already exist. **If you create and append a new element, assign a unique ID or class to it.
-Before creating a new element, check for the existence of an element with that ID or class.
-If it exists, reuse the existing element instead of creating a new one.**

-The default behavior should be to reuse existing elements.
-The prompt must explicitly state that new elements should be created on each button click for the model to generate code that creates new elements on each event.
-For example, a prompt could say, "Create a new paragraph element with the text 'New paragraph' on each click."
+4.  **Explicitly Requested Duplicates:** The prompt must explicitly state "Don't keep reference" or "Create new [element] on each click" for the model to create a new element on each click.
+Otherwise, the model must reuse existing elements.

+5.  **Always Add IDs or Classes:** If you create a new element, assign a unique ID or class to it to facilitate reuse in subsequent calls. or keep a reference in `globals`.

+Failure to follow these guidelines will result in a failed test.
+The model must efficiently manage DOM elements to prevent unnecessary creation.

 ## Handling Invalid or Irrelevant Requests